Plan a private Colorado River river overnight trip for your family or group!

 of whitewater).
 We use a variety of boats (paddle rafts, oar rowed rafts, and inflatable kayaks) depending on the season and the water levels, which can range from 2,000 cubic feet per second (cf/s) to over 50,000cf/s.
 We begin at the Dewey Bridge Campground and boat launch.
 The river flows through open country, and the banks are lined with cottonwood trees and other riparian vegetation, home to many birds.
 We may see one of the few nesting pairs of Bald Eagles in the state of Utah.
 Wildlife sightings may include Great Blue Herons, Mule Deer, Bighorn Sheep, and Beaver.

 Floating into Professor Valley we see the world famous vista of Fisher Towers set against the snow capped La Sal Mountains.
 Soon, we encounter several mild rapids, providing splashes and short thrills, especially in May and June during the spring run off.
 We pass the old homestead site of an early 20th-century mail carrier at Hittle Bottom.
 The river corridor lands are public lands, managed by the Bureau of Land Management, the National Park Service, and the State of Utah.

-Like all CFI trips, this trip will be led by CFI guide/naturalists who are licensed Utah river guides with wilderness emergency medical and CPR training.
+Like all CFI trips, this trip will be led by CFI guide/naturalists who holds wilderness emergency medical and CPR training.
 CFI guides are highly knowledgeable about the Colorado Plateau.
-They are inspiring and creative teachers experienced in working with both children and adults and are wonderful cooks!
+They are inspiring and creative teachers, experienced in working with both children and adults and added benefit, they are wonderful cooks!
 As we move along the river, CFI staff will offer activities focusing on the local geology, ecology, cultural and natural history of this region.